 - Join the trend of BYOD

-Reason 1: Hide Your Browsing Habits
+Reason 1: Hide your browsing habits

-There are many different reasons for blocking websites that deal with gambling, anything racist or offensive, and mature content are the obvious ones.
+There are many different reasons for blocking websites: gambling, anything racist or offensive, and mature content are the obvious ones.
 However, others prevent their workers from listening to music on sites like Facebook or YouTube due to bandwidth usage and the possibility of a decrease in work productivity.
 But what can you do if you want to take a break by looking at some medieval art cat memes?

 Looking at memes or watching dog videos on YouTube isn’t a crime.
 Neither is connecting to a VPN to bypass filtering to enjoy this leisure time off.

 According to IBM’s X-Force Threat Intelligence Index 2020, phishing was one attack vector most used by hackers in 2019.
 Technology companies, social networks, and streaming services constitute the ten leading brands that cybercriminals falsify in phishing attempts.

-Even when using a VPN at work, it is difficult to know which links might be infected with viruses.
+Even when using VPN services at work, it is difficult to know which links might be infected with viruses.
 That’s why with Surfshark’s CleanWeb, you can decrease the chances of being exposed to malware-infected sites that may put you at risk to phishing attempts and other online scams.

-Reason 4: Privately Connect To Public Wi-Fi
+Reason 4: Privately connect to public Wi-Fi

-Well, by connecting to public WiFi without a VPN, you can run the risk of it falling into the hands of hackers who compromised the hotspot.
-They could potentially steal this sensitive date (email login & passwords).
-Since most hotspots do not use any encryption either, the connection is easy to access and stealing private information isn’t a hassle.
+Well, by connecting to public Wi-Fi without a VPN, you run the risk of it falling into the hands of hackers who compromised the hotspot.
+They could potentially steal all your sensitive data (including email login & passwords).
+Since most hotspots do not use any encryption, the connection is easy to access and stealing private information isn’t a hassle.

-Reason 5: Safely Work From Home
+Reason 5: Safely work from home

 Reason 6: BYOD (Bring Your Own Device)

 It’s hard to imagine that anyone would want to see everything you are doing online and take your personal information, right?
 Well, we must take this in and understand that it does happen, whether you’re working from your own laptop or from a company device.
-Setting up a protective safeguard like Surfshark VPN will take you less than 3 minutes to install, but will give you the needed protection to stay safe in the cyber world.
+Setting up a protective safeguard like Surfshark VPN will take you less than 3 minutes to install, but will give you the needed protection to stay safe in the cyberworld.